roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 - **Learning from past projects** - Hard to find similar architectures for reference
 - **Standardizing best practices** - No centralized knowledge base

-ArchLens solves these challenges by automatically analyzing architectures, finding issues, and providing actionable recommendations.
+CloudArc solves these challenges by automatically analyzing architectures, finding issues, and providing actionable recommendations.

 ---